 At Remote, we’re obsessed with helping you craft the best possible employee experience for your team.
 We are leading the way in practicing “fair equity,” which means making sure employees everywhere have access to both the required and supplemental benefits they need to thrive (and that will allow you to attract the best local talent).

 Our benefits packages in Egypt are tailored to fulfill the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

 Taxes in Egypt

-Learn how employment taxes affect your payroll and your employees’ paychecks in Egypt.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Egypt.

 Types of leave

 Employees are entitled to 21 days of paid leave annually after spending six months working with an employer.